 Staff.
-The term "staff" means anyone other than [an inmate] a person in custody who works at a facility operated by the department.
+The term "staff" means anyone other than [an incarcerated individual] a person incarcerated who works at a facility operated by the department.

 Young adult.
-The term "young adult" means [an inmate] a person in custody who is 18 to 21 years of age.
+The term "young adult" means [an incarcerated individual] a person incarcerated who is 18 to 21 years of age.

-Use of force A. The term "use of force A" means a use of force by staff on [an inmate] a person in custody resulting in an injury that requires medical treatment beyond the prescription of over-the-counter analgesics or the administration of minor first aid, including those uses of force resulting in one or more of the following: (i) multiple abrasions and/or contusions; (ii) chipped or cracked tooth; (iii) loss of tooth; (iv) laceration; (v) puncture; (vi) fracture; (vii) loss of consciousness, including a concussion; (viii) suture; (ix) internal injuries, including but not limited to ruptured spleen or perforated eardrum; or (x) admission to a hospital.
+Use of force A. The term "use of force A" means a use of force by staff on [an incarcerated individual] a person incarcerated resulting in an injury that requires medical treatment beyond the prescription of over-thecounter analgesics or the administration of minor first aid, including those uses of force resulting in one or more of the following: (i) multiple abrasions and/or contusions; (ii) chipped or cracked tooth; (iii) loss of tooth; (iv) laceration; (v) puncture; (vi) fracture; (vii) loss of consciousness, including a concussion; (viii) suture; (ix) internal injuries, including but not limited to ruptured spleen or perforated eardrum; or (x) admission to a hospital.

-Use of force B. The term "use of force B" means a use of force by staff on [an inmate] a person in custody which does not require hospitalization or medical treatment beyond the prescription of over-the-counter analysis or the administration of minor first aid, including the following: (i) a use of force resulting in a superficial bruise, scrape, scratch, or minor swelling; and (ii) the forcible use of mechanical restraints in a confrontational situation that results in no or minor injury.
+Use of force B. The term "use of force B" means a use of force by staff on [an incarcerated individual] a person incarcerated which does not require hospitalization or medical treatment beyond the prescription of over -the-counter analgesics or the administration of minor first aid, including the following: (i) a use of force resulting in a superficial bruise, scrape, scratch, or minor swelling; and (ii) the forcible use of mechanical restraints in a confrontational situation that results in no or minor injury.

-Use of force C. The term "use of force C" means a use of force by staff on [an inmate] a person in custody resulting in no injury to staff or [inmate] a person in custody, including an incident where the use of oleoresin capsicum spray results in no injury, beyond irritation that can be addressed through decontamination.
+Use of force C. The term "use of force C" means a use of force by staff on [an incarcerated individual] a person incarcerated resulting in no injury to staff or [incarcerated individual] a person incarcerated, including an incident where the use of oleoresin capsicum spray results in no injury, beyond irritation that can be addressed through decontamination.

-- b.
-No later than 20 days after the end of each month, the department shall post on its website a report containing the following information for the prior month, in total and by indicating the rate per 100 [inmates] persons in the custody of the department during such prior month: - 1. fight infractions written against [inmates] persons in custody; - 2. assaults on [inmates] persons in custody by [inmates] persons in custody involving stabbings, shootings or slashings; - 3. assaults on [inmates] persons in custody by [inmates] persons in custody in which [an inmate] a person in custody suffered a serious injury, excluding assaults involving stabbings, shootings or slashings;
+b.
+No later than 20 days after the end of each month, the department shall post on its website a report containing the following information for the prior month, in total and by indicating the rate per 100 [incarcerated individuals in the custody of] persons incarcerated by the department during such prior month:

+1. fight infractions written against [incarcerated individuals] persons incarcerated;

+2. assaults on [incarcerated individuals] persons incarcerated committed by [incarcerated individuals] other persons incarcerated involving stabbings, shootings or slashings;

+3. assaults on [incarcerated individuals] persons incarcerated committed by [incarcerated individuals] other persons incarcerated in which [an incarcerated individual] a person incarcerated suffered a serious injury, excluding assaults involving stabbings, shootings or slashings;